mlomb/halite2-bot/README.md

   - `d -= 5`
   - if `indefense`
     - `d -= 5`
-    - If there are more friendly ships close to this enemy ship its more important
+    - If there are more friendly ships close to this enemy ship it's more important
 - `WRITE` task:
-  - `d += 40` its not important
+  - `d += 40` it's not important

 Then `priority = 100 - d / 100`.